 What is the CCNA pass rate?

-Cisco does not publish a public CCNA pass rate in the reviewed official page text.
+Cisco's reviewed official CCNA page does not publish a public candidate pass rate.
 RoleMath does not estimate one or reuse third-party percentages as if they were official.

-Does Cisco publish the CCNA passing score?
+Does Cisco publish a CCNA pass rate anywhere official?

 Can I use online CCNA pass-rate percentages for planning?